ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/html/_sources/debug.rst.txt

    :figwidth: 90%
    :alt: Debug Steps

+   Figure 5

 Now when we view the memory location we can see the character stored there.
 We can also change our display preferences to see the hex value or the unsigned value as well.

-* ASCII Text View Enabled:

 .. odsafig:: Images/DebugValue1.png
    :align: center
    :capalign: center
    :figwidth: 90%
    :alt: ASCII View

-* Hex View Enabled:
+   Figure 6: ASCII Text View Enabled

 .. odsafig:: Images/DebugValue2.png
    :align: center
    :capalign: center
    :figwidth: 90%
    :alt: Hex View

-* Unsigned View Enabled:
+   Figure 7: Hex View Enabled

 .. odsafig:: Images/DebugValue3.png
    :align: center
    :capalign: center
    :figwidth: 90%
    :alt: Unsiged View

-* All Three Views Enabled:
+   Figure 8: Unsigned View Enabled

 .. odsafig:: Images/DebugValue4.png
    :align: center
    :capalign: center
    :figwidth: 90%
    :alt: All Three Views

+   Figure 9: All Three Views Enabled

 The Eclipse Console
 ~~~~~~~~~~~~~~~~~~~

 So you can now view memory, set breakpoints and even step through functions to
-the points you care about.
-Eclipse's **Display**
+the points you care about. gdb's command line interface is very handy for dumping
+information quickly and programmatically when debugging C programs.
+Eclipse has a similar functionality.
+Eclipse's Display
 window is a debug terminal.
-If the **Display** window is not visible you can
+If the Display window is not visible you can
-enable it using **Window** → **Show View** → **Display**.
-Once the **Display** window is open
+enable it using ``Window->Show View->Display``.
+Once the Display window is open
-you can turn on autocomplete by right clicking and selecting **Content Assist**, or
+you can turn on autocomplete by right clicking and selecting Content Assist, or
 by hitting CTRL-SPACE (similar to the completion assist Eclipse provides for coding).

-The **Display** window allows you to write Java code and then execute it.
+The Display window allows you to write Java code and then execute it.
 It is a live
 window where you can write code, execute methods and demo code without having to
 recompile.
 Anytime you pause your program, you may access local variables,
-change them, and print out information about them.
+change them, and print information out about them.
 In the below example
-I have chosen to print the String *loc* (from the byte array sample code)
+I have chosen to print the String ``loc`` (from the byte array sample code)
 out to the output.
 While this particular example may not appear useful
-(as the program will print *loc* anyway), imagine you are debugging a program.
+(as the program will print ``loc`` anyway), imagine you are debugging a program.
 You know a bug occurs, now instead of stopping and
 recompiling your program with bug changes, you can rapidly prototype
-your replacement code and test it on the spot to ensure success.
+your replacement code and test it on the spot to insure success.

 .. odsafig:: Images/DebugDisplay1.png
    :align: center